trungpq163/api-dlu/README.md

 ## Schedule API (DaLat University)

-`api-dlu` is a library contains functions help you create easy api :D. If you get some bug, you can create issue in repo github https://github.com/trungphan163/api-dlu.
+`api-dlu` is a library contains functions that helps you create easy API :D. If you get some bug, you can create an issue in repo GitHub https://github.com/trungpq163/api-dlu.
 Thank you <3

 You can click the link here to know `api-dlu` look like: https://respected-intermediate-croissant.glitch.me/?studentID=1710289&yearStudy=2020-2021&termID=HK02&week=16